-Although slower to reload than a typical longbow (a crossbow could manage only two volleys in a minute while a bow could send 10), an army of ordinary infantrymen could be made proficient with crossbow in weeks, or even days.
+Although slower to reload than a typical longbow (a crossbow could manage only two volleys in a minute while a bow could send as many as 10), an army of ordinary infantrymen could be made proficient with crossbow in weeks, or even days.
 Conversely, the strength and skill required to effectively operate a bow could take a lifetime to develop.
-More significantly, arbalests bolts could penetrate chain and plate armour at distances of up to 300 yards; bows were far less powerful.
+More significantly, bolts could penetrate chain and plate armour at distances of up to 300 yards; bows were far less powerful.
 In a highly stratified society like medieval Europe, any technology that could put the power to instantly kill a chivalric knight, a nobleman, or even a king into the hands of a rank amateur was seen as an abomination.
-Crossbows weren’t just weapons that could quickly win battles, to the ruling class they were downright terrifying.
+Crossbows weren’t just weapons that could quickly win battles, to the ruling class they were a great equalizer in an era in which equality was a dirty word.
 Accordingly, Pope Urban II banned the use of crossbows in 1096; a prohibition that was upheld by Pope Innocent II in 1139.

-Yet, despite all of the panic, crossbows did very little to actually usurp the medieval class system.
+Despite the morale panic, crossbows did very little to actually usurp the medieval class system.
 In fact, many rulers found the weapon too good to pass up and made room in their armies for crossbowmen.

 Crossbows in Action

 Crossbowmen from the Italian city-state of Genoa became legendary for their mastery of the weapon and were employed as mercenaries by the English and the French, as well as others.
 These soldiers-for-hire decimated the forces of Emperor Frederick II at the Battle of Parma in 1248.
 In fact, the Holy Roman Emperor was so incensed by the reversal he reportedly ordered his men to cut off the fingers of all crossbowmen captured!